11 Jul Overhead Lifting After An Injury

 First, because of the bottoms up, it’s obviously a little bit more unstable.
 That’s going to make the stabilizers of your shoulder have to work a little bit harder.
 That’s going to do a really good job of tying in those rehab exercises you were doing to the more advanced movements that you want to move to.
 Second, because of that instability, you’re not going to be able to load that as heavy as you would if you were pressing a dumbbell or kettlebell with the bottom down, which means that you’re not going to put as much stress on the shoulder joint.
 Again, that’s going to make it a good intermediate exercise.

 The next thing that I like to do is simple overhead carries.
 Just as simple as it sounds.
 Let’s get a kettlebell overhead.
 Let’s get a dumbbell overhead, maybe even a barbell overhead with the bottoms down, maybe the bottoms up.
 Let’s walk with it.
 Let’s train that stability in the overhead position, again, to tie everything that you’ve been working on in.

-Lastly, I like to landmine press.
+Lastly, I like to landmine press for getting athletes back to overhead lifting after injury.
 The landmine press is done with the barbell.
 It’s basically an overhead press type pattern, but you’re not going into full shoulder flexion.
 Instead, you’re only going about half way.
 I’ll get down in kneeling, hold the end of a barbell, and you’re just going to press overhead.
 Though this is my go to exercise, when I’m ready to really start adding some weight and getting the athlete loading up the press.
 Because we’re not going into that full overhead positioning, a lot of times athletes will tolerate load a little bit better.
 If you’re temporarily doing all their pressing with the landmine position, maybe adding some weights to the end of the barbell to increase that, and then get them back to doing strict press, push press, and jerks again.